The Auto Industry’s Best Kept Secret REVEALED!

 Film strength is also important in two other ways – cold start protection, and engine-shutdown turbo protection.
 Shorter turbo life is a clear penalty of using petroleum oils rather than synthetics.
 Regular mineral-based oil will not remain as a boundary layer (a uniform thin coating) on metal surfaces when an engine is turned off.
 Mineral-based oil drains off parts and out of passageways into the oil pan.
 And in turbocharger bearings when the engine shuts off, the “heat-soak” from the exhaust bakes the petroleum oil into hard deposits that directly reduce turbo life.
 Additionally, mineral-based oils contain waxes and paraffins that come out of the earth and solidify when it gets colder outside, making it even harder to pump the oil when cold.
 When you crank your engine, the metal surfaces that require lubrication are not fully lubricated during the time it takes for the oil pump to pressurize the lubrication system and supply oil to the engine: this creates wear in the crankshaft, camshaft, lifters, connecting rod bearings, piston pin bushings & bearings, piston, rings and cylinder walls and turbo bearings.

 Real synthetic lubricants are one of the three greatest vehicle maintenance secrets in automotive.
 For a deeper understanding of oil performance comparisons, see our free motor oil testing comparison reports, with charts and explanations of the standard API/SAE/ASTM tests.
-We also cover 10 common myths about synthetic oils.
+For an understanding of the real-world results of high performance synthetics, review the seven lessons of the Million Mile Van, and how to pick the best engine oil.

 Not All Synthetics Are Created Equal: